colinmacgiolla/arista-ttp-templates/readme.md

 ```jinja2
 {{ mode | set("access") }}
 ```
-reflects that the default mode of an Ethernet interface is access, but this needs to be inserted to confirm to the  target data-model e.g.
+reflects that the default mode of an Ethernet interface is access, but this needs to be inserted to conform to the  target data-model e.g.
 ```json
 {
 	"interfaces": {